Prescribed asthma medication paired with diet and self-care strategies may help ease severe asthma symptoms.

 The Buteyko Breathing Technique (BBT) is a system of breathing exercises.
 BBT focuses on breathing out of your nose instead of your mouth.
 Breathing out of your mouth can dry your airways and make them more sensitive.

 Some people may experience less respiratory infections from using this technique.
 Others who practice BBT believe that it helps to raise your carbon dioxide levels.
 Still, there isn’t conclusive evidence to support this theory.

 The Papworth method is a breathing and relaxation technique used since the 1960s to help people with asthma.
 It involves using your nose and diaphragm to develop breathing patterns.
 You can then apply these breathing patterns to various activities that may cause your asthma to flare-up.

 A training course is usually recommended before adopting the exercises as part of your daily routine.

-Yoga incorporates stretching and breathing exercises to help boost flexibility and increase your overall fitness.
+Yoga incorporates stretching and breathing exercises to help boost flexibility and increase overall fitness.
 For many people, practicing yoga can decrease stress, which may trigger your asthma.

-Mindfulness is a type of meditation that focuses on how the mind and the body are feeling in the present moment.
-It can be practiced almost anywhere.
 All that you need is a quiet place to sit down, close your eyes, and focus your attention on the thoughts, feelings, and sensations in your body.